shortstheory/shortstheory.github.io/_posts/2012-10-25-photography-volume-4.md

 ![IMG_2608](/content/images/2018/08/IMG_2608.JPG)

 This is probably one of the most comical insect/bug pictures that I\'ve ever taken.
 The DoF worked excellently over here; it only puts the subject in focus.
-The first thing that came to my mind after I shot this was "suicide".
+The first thing that came to my mind after I shot this was \"suicide\".
 Definitely one of my favourite shots.

 ![IMG_4283](/content/images/2018/08/IMG_4283.JPG)